 Ideas for your workplace wellbeing strategy

-When we think about workplace wellbeing strategies, there’s always the classics: free eye tests, gym membership discounts, cycle to work schemes, and even a fruit bowl in the office… but the world of work is evolving and your wellbeing strategy should evolve too!
+When we think about a workplace wellbeing strategy, there’s always the classics: free eye tests, gym membership discounts, cycle to work schemes, and even a fruit bowl in the office… but the world of work is evolving and your wellbeing strategy should evolve too!

-So we’ve rounded up a few ideas—including some inspired by Team Hive—to suit the smallest and largest of budgets covering many of the key influencers of workplace wellbeing:
+So we’ve rounded up a few ideas—including some inspired by Team Hive—to suit the smallest and largest of budgets covering many of the key influencers of workplace wellbeing – so HR leaders can find inspiration for your workplace wellbeing strategy:

 - Mental-health first aiders